dr111X/introduction-to-python-for-data-science/README.md

 ### Install Git

-First we need to install [Git](https://git-scm.com/) so that you can [clone the repository](https://help.github.com/en/articles/cloning-a-repository) for the workshop onto your local machine.
+First you need to install [Git](https://git-scm.com/) so that you can [clone the repository](https://help.github.com/en/articles/cloning-a-repository) for the workshop onto your local machine.
 Instructions for installing Git depend (slightly!) on your operating system and can be found in the [Introduction to Git for (Data) Scientists](https://github.com/kaust-vislab/introduction-to-git-for-data-scientists#installation-instructions) repository.

 After installing git, to clone this repository open a terminal (or Git Bash shell if you installed Git on Windows), change the current working directory to the location where you want to create the clone of this repository and then run the following command in the terminal.